Tylogix - iSeries SQL Tips and Techniques

 different types of joins are supported by DB2 UDB for iSeries:

-second table will return the null value for all columns from the second
+return the null value for all columns from the second table.

 IFNULL.
 For example: IFNULL(TABLEX.OBSERVATION_HR